ziglang/zig/README.md

 replace C. Zig intends to be a small language, yet powerful enough to write readable, safe, optimal, and concise code to solve any computing problem.

+## Design Principles

+ * Never compromise power or performance.
+ * Keep the language small and easy to understand.
+C programmers should pretty much be able to understand Zig source code without learning anything about Zig.
+ * Interoperability with C is crucial.
+Using C libraries should not require "Zig bindings".

 ## Goals

  * Ability to run arbitrary code at compile time and generate code.